martmannupb/AmoebotSim-2.0/Documentation/dev_guide/sim/api.md

 Many of the method calls do not immediately take effect in the particle's state but only *schedule* an action that should be carried out *after* all particles have been activated.
 For example, any movement scheduled by a particle must be delayed until all movement activations have been simulated because the particle's neighbors should not see the changed position until the next round.
-This feature is explained in more detail on the round simulation page.
+This feature is explained in more detail on the [round simulation page](round_sim.md).
-**TODO**

 ### Attributes